dem42/drone-follower/writeup.md

 I used four a total of 8 convolutional layers because I found that adding layers improved the IOU metric because it adds more non-linearity.
 This however slows down the training process and the improvements decrease the more layers are added.

 I also experimented using `layers.DropOut` inside the encoder to improve regularization, but I didn't see any improvements.
-This coincides with what Long et all [^1] mention in their paper where patch subsampling using dropout did not yield improvements.
+This coincides with what Long et al [^1] mention in their paper where patch subsampling using dropout did not yield improvements.

 ###### Decoder
 The decoder consists of four upsampling layers which use bilinear interpolation to perform upsampling.
 Since I  used max pooling with `stride=2` in the encoder I ended up reducing the input size by `2x2x2x2` along the width and height, so I used four layers of bilinear interpolation each of which upsamples by a factor of two.